*Please note: This article is directed to those who have not undergone a double-switch repair.

 - Valve problems

 Many people with CCTGA have malformed tricuspid valves.
 The overload on this valve can also cause or worsen leaking.
 Replacement of this valve is sometimes recommended.
 When done early, replacing this valve can improve symptoms.
 Heart function may also be protected and/or restored.
 However, valve replacement can only be done if your heart function is still relatively good.
 Valve replacement in CCTGA should only be done at centers that specialize in ACHD surgery.

 - Heart failure problems

-Most women with CCTGA can have children successfully.
-The exceptions are if your heart function is too weak, if you have serious lung problems, and/or if you have low oxygen levels in your body.
+Women with CCTGA can have children successfully, but there are risks including heart failure at the time of pregnancy and possibly increasing the risk of heart failure in the future.
 If you have CCTGA, it is very important that you consult with a specialized ACHD clinic before you get pregnant.
 If you become pregnant, your ACHD cardiologist and your obstetrician will take special steps to protect your heart during your pregnancy and delivery.

 The good news is that most people with CCTGA continue to do well.
 One study showed that three out of four patients with isolated CCTGA were free from heart failure at age 45.
 By taking good care of your heart, and getting recommended care, you can help ensure that you and your “backwards heart” continue to thrive.

 Thank you to Amy Verstappen, Dr. Karen Kuehl and Dr. Daniel Murphy, Jr. for their contributions to this article.
 Reviewed by Yuli Kim, MD, Philadelphia Adult Congenital Heart Center, 2022.